open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 - Always sampling traces that contain an error
 - Sampling traces based on overall latency
-- Sampling traces based on the presence or value of specific attributes on one or more spans in a trace
+- Sampling traces based on the presence or value of specific attributes on one or more spans in a trace; for example, sampling more traces originating from a newly deployed service
 - Applying different sampling rates to traces based on certain criteria

 As you can see, Tail Sampling allows for a much higher degree of sophistication.